Sailor Mercury: Profile

 Ami has a great appreciation for art as well as science, and, contrary to the usual depiction of a bookworm, enjoys pop culture and romance novels (though she is usually embarrassed to admit it).
 In both the anime and the manga, Ami's diligence in her studies becomes a running gag; she often comically scolds Usagi and the others for not doing their homework, and she can become obsessive about being the best student.
 Her character has been interpreted as a political commentary on the education system of Japan.
 She sometimes displays attraction to boys her age, and other times aversion to the idea.
 Love letters are listed as the one thing she has most trouble with, and when she later receives one, it gives her a rash.
 In the anime, a classmate named Ryo Urawa learns her identity and expresses attraction to her, but this is never resolved, as he disappears after just two appearances in the first series.

 Besides reading, Ami is shown playing chess and swimming in order to relax.
 As the team scholar, computers are listed her strong point; she even belongs to the club at school.
 She loves all her classes, especially mathematics.
 Her favorite foods are given as sandwiches and anmitsu, with her least favorite being yellowtail.
 Other loves include cats, the colors aquamarine and blue, the flower Water Lily, and the gemstone sapphire.

 Ami is one of the few girls in the series whose family situation is explicitly mentioned in the anime.
 Her parents are divorced, and she lives with her mother, a busy doctor who is not home very often, named Saeko in the live-action series.
 They look very similar, and Ami admires her mother and longs to live up to her example.
 Besides her workaholic tendencies, Dr. Mizuno is portrayed as a good person who openly resents not having more time to spend with her daughter.
-Ami's father is never named, but is stated in the manga and anime to be a painter.
+Ami's father is never named but is stated in the manga and anime to be a painter.
 The manga says that he never visits them, having decided one day not to come home from the forest where he was relaxing and painting, but he sends her postcards on her birthday.
 Thinking about this, Ami sometimes resents her parents' selfishness in separating, partly because divorce in Japan is taboo.
 However, in the anime Ami seems to appreciate her father and seems to share some of his artistic traits, at one point even composing matching lyrics for a tune that had none.
 In the manga, Ami's mother is revealed to be fairly rich, as they live in a condominium.
-Ami is shown testing the strength of a sword that the Sailor Soldiers received on the Moon by using it to chip a diamond ring.
+Ami is shown testing the strength of a sword that the Sailor Guardians received on the Moon by using it to chip a diamond ring.
 (Classically, a diamond is the hardest mineral.)
 When the girls panic, she calms them by saying that her mother has many more.